seco-lorem/SchoolWork/CS315/README.md

-The project is to implement a parser for a programming language to be used in programming drones.\
+The group project is to implement a parser for a programming language to be used in programming drones.\
 Homework 3 is to study and experiment with GoLang's functions.